monu322/AI_Chatbot/README.md

 # AI_Chatbot

-AN AI chatbot that connect you directly to the app's database
+AN AI chatbot that connect you directly to the app's database and performs Create/Read/Update/Delete operations